Updated: May 19

 2. Long-Tail Keywords

-Long-tail keywords have four or more words in them and are the most descriptive among keyword types.
+Long-tail law firm keywords have four or more words in them and are the most descriptive among keyword types.
 As a result, long-tail keywords often have lower search volumes and less competition than the first two types of keywords.

-Why Use Them: Just because these keywords tend to have lower search volumes does not mean they're useless.
+Why Use Them: Just because these law firm keywords tend to have lower search volumes does not mean they're useless.
 Despite having fewer people using long-tail keywords, the reduced competition makes it easier for your pages to rank higher.

 If you managed to get to the first page of the search results, then users are more likely to see and click to your pages, as opposed to being buried in the results in high-volume keywords.